Labour Community Services presents the Bromley Armstrong Awards.

 Our commitment to Equity is demonstrated through the Diverse Worker’s networks, equity based training, rapid response team to reject all forms of hate, Muslim worker’s network to challenge Islamophobia at the workplace and in our communities, anti-racism campaign and much more.
 For more information on the Equity committee, please contact Sharon Simpson – email@example.com

-The 2017 Recipients of the Bromley L. Armstrong Awards:
+RECAP OF THE 2017 Bromley L. Armstrong Awards: